DIRECTOR: PALLAVI SOMUSETTY

 As a brown woman climber in search of inspiration and support in an alienating, elite industry, I began to film rock climbing coach Emily Taylor’s lessons in 2019 in an open-ended exploration.
 The limited media that existed about Emily at the time urged me to dig deeper into her story.
 My perspective as a brown woman, my prior work, and my vision of an inclusive climbing industry played a big part in Emily’s desire to participate in a film with me and now our producer Debra A. Wilson at the helm.

 What I discovered is that Emily is passionate about climbing and coaching her students on how to navigate the climb, the microaggressions, and the in-your-face racism in the sport and outdoors she dearly loves.
-Sometimes, her coaching can seem blunt, but the love and holistic care behind what she’s striving to accomplish is respected by the parents, and appreciated by her students as they grow and transition into their best selves.
+The love and holistic care behind her coaching is respected by the parents, and appreciated by her students as they grow and transition into their best selves.

 What sounds like a rock climbing film is actually a centering of Black and brown joy in the outdoors.
 It’s a tally of the costs of coaching in an industry that is overtly unwelcome to Emily and her students.
 It’s a spiritual dive into radical self care for Black women and girls as they find a way to relate to each other together and apart.
 It’s an exploration into mother daughter relationships, teacher student relationships, and especially the one that Emily has with herself.